Airbus A350-900/1000 Moulds in 1:400 Scale

 JC WINGS / GEMINI JETS v2 (2019)

-Following criticism of their original mould JC Wings has grafted a new version onto the existing and significantly improved the whole.
-It is a little unclear when exactly the new mould was released as there was no fanfare and JC Wings tendency to release models at random points well after the release announcements makes it hard to track actual releases.
+Following criticism of their original mould JC Wings grafted a new version onto the existing and significantly improved the whole.
+It is a little unclear when exactly the new mould was released, as there was no fanfare and JC Wings tendency to release models at random points well after the release announcements makes it hard to track actual releases.
 It may even be that Gemini Jets used the updated mould first.
-The new nose is much better than the previous version and elevates this mould into a worthy contender to the AV400 version.
-The only drawback is not mould related and that is that the cockpit printing on A350s from JC and Gemini is often poor.
+The new nose is much better than the previous version and elevates this mould but I'd still suggest it was behind all the others aside from the Phoenix.
+The cockpit printing on A350s from JC and Gemini is also often poor and something to watch out for.

-Following criticism of their original mould JC Wings has grafted a new version onto the existing and significantly improved the whole.
-It is a little unclear when exactly the new mould was released as there was no fanfare and JC Wings tendency to release models at random points well after the release announcements makes it hard to track actual releases.
+Following criticism of their original mould JC Wings grafted a new version onto the existing and significantly improved the whole.
+It is a little unclear when exactly the new mould was released, as there was no fanfare and JC Wings tendency to release models at random points well after the release announcements makes it hard to track actual releases.
 It may even be that Gemini Jets used the updated mould first.
-The new nose is much better than the previous version and elevates this mould into a worthy contender to the AV400 version.
-The only drawback is not mould related and that is that the cockpit printing on A350s from JC and Gemini is often poor.
+The new nose is much better than the previous version and elevates this mould but I'd still suggest it was behind all the others aside from the Phoenix.
+The cockpit printing on A350s from JC and Gemini is also often poor and something to watch out for.

 Below on the left is the new nose and on the right sis the old one.
 There is a definite stronger change of angle at the base of the cockpit and a different profile at the forehead too.